Reaching your membership engagement goals depends heavily on your ability to track key metrics.

 - Open and click-through rates – Watch your open and click-through rates over time to see which way they’re trending.
 If they’re trending up, your messages are likely delivering compelling, valuable content.
 If they’re trending down, you might have more work to do.Look at your best-performing emails in terms of open rate and see what their subject lines have in common.
 Then, drill down into your click-through data.
 Find out which types of links (such as event info, educational info, or organizational updates) are getting the most clicks.
 Analyzing click-through data to understand what content is catching members’ attention can help you further segment your lists and provide targeted content to engage members.

-TECH TIP: Email campaign management functionality in YourMembership AMS allows you to quickly and easily create email lists, target email content based on a variety of member properties, and review key email response statistics.
+TECH TIP: Email campaign management functionality in YourMembership association management software allows you to quickly and easily create email lists, target email content based on a variety of member properties, and review key email response statistics.

 - Online member community